Modern Slavery and Human Trafficking Statement

 - Mobile messaging – working as an intermediary between mobile carriers and business clients to facilitate the delivery of SMS to end-users’ mobile phones.

 The Company currently operates in the following countries:

-- Mobile messaging – predominantly UK, with some international clients and suppliers.
+- Mobile messaging – predominantly UK and Republic of Ireland, with some international clients and suppliers.
 All of Fonix’s staff are based in the UK.

 Our policies and procedures